mk-fg/python-pulse-control/README.rst

   % pip install 'git+https://github.com/mk-fg/python-pulse-control#egg=pulsectl'

 Note that to install stuff to system-wide PATH and site-packages (without --user), elevated privileges (i.e. root and su/sudo) are often required.

-Use "...install --user", `~/.pydistutils.cfg`_ or virtualenv_ to do unprivileged installs into custom paths.
+Use "...install --user", `~/.pydistutils.cfg`_ or virtualenv_
+to do unprivileged installs into custom paths.

 More info on python packaging can be found at `packaging.python.org`_.

+.. _If a package is available for your distribution: https://repology.org/project/python:pulsectl/versions
 .. _pip: http://pip-installer.org/
 .. _~/.pydistutils.cfg: http://docs.python.org/install/index.html#distutils-configuration-files
 .. _virtualenv: http://pypi.python.org/pypi/virtualenv